 Volatility, as applied to options, is a statistical measurement of the rate of price changes in the underlying asset: the greater the changes in a given time period, the higher the volatility.
 The volatility of an asset will influence the prices of options based on that asset, with higher volatility leading to higher option premiums.
 Option premiums depend, in part, on volatility because an option based on a volatile asset is more likely to go into the money before expiration.
-On the other hand, a low volatile asset will tend to remain within tight limits in its price variation, which means that an option based on that asset will only have a significant probability of going into the money if the underlying price is already close to the strike price.
-Thus, volatility is a measure of the uncertainty in the expected future price of an asset.
+On the other hand, a low volatile asset tends to remain within tight limits in its price variation, meaning that an option based on that asset will likely go into the money only if the underlying price is already near the strike price.
+Thus, volatility reflects the uncertainty in the expected future price of an asset.

 An option premium consists of time value, and it may also consist of intrinsic value if it is in the money.
 Volatility only affects the time value of the option premium.
 How much volatility will affect option prices will depend on how much time there is left until expiration: the shorter the time, the less influence volatility will have on the option premium, since there is less time for the price of the underlying to change significantly before expiration.

 Higher volatility increases the delta for out-of-the-money options while decreasing delta for in-the-money options; lower volatility has the opposite effect.
 This relationship holds because volatility has an effect on the probability that the option will finish in the money by expiration: higher volatility will increase the probability that an out-of-the-money option will go into the money by expiration, whereas an in-the-money option could easily go out-of-the-money by expiration.
 In either case, higher volatility increases the time value of the option so that intrinsic value, if any, is a smaller component of the option premium.